data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the evaluated result for each element in `x`.
-If `out` is `None`, the returned array must have the same data type as `x`.

 ### <a name="sin" href="#sin">#</a> sin(x, /)